 Mission to Rescue the Birthright

-Coming soon . . . a new novel for the whole family by C.A.
+A new historical novel for the whole family by C.A.
 Davidson.
-Share this wholesome classic from generation to generation.
+Share this epic story from generation to generation.

 Christian fiction on Cultural Heritage: A historical novel so relevant it pops like today’s news!

 Orphaned by the brutal tyranny of the Soviet Empire, teen-aged Benjamin Benamoz and his twin brother flee for their lives.
 However, Ben soon discovers that although he is now outside the Iron Curtain, he has not escaped his old enemies.

 Bent on wiping out western culture, powerful and ruthless Alger Rotcraft unleashes an army of deadly agents, led by a murderous pirate named Ramses, to rob children of their birthright and crush the minds and souls of Americans.

 In a valiant attempt to confound this treacherous enemy, Ben takes up a desperate quest: to rescue and restore the ancient birthright to its sacred place in the chosen land.